 This study consists of a comparison design for both within-subjects (comparisons pre-post-treatment) and between-subjects (comparisons between two treatment conditions).
-Participants were randomly assigned to one of the two treatment conditions: ••traditional therapy•• and ••EMMA therapy••.
+Participants were randomly assigned to one of the two treatment conditions: "traditional therapy" and "EMMA therapy".

-In ••traditional therapy••, CBT therapy was applied for each speci"c disorder (PTSD, PG, and AD).
-For the treatment of PTSD, an adaptation of the standardized protocol that is currently accepted as the treatment of choice for this disorder, Foa and Rothbaumes (1998) prolonged guidelines stated by Neimeyer (2001) were followed.
-For the treatment of AD, a program designed for our group was applied (Botella et al., 2008.
+In "traditional therapy", CBT therapy was applied for each specific disorder (PTSD, PG, and AD).
+For the treatment of PTSD, an adaptation of the standardized protocol that is currently accepted as the treatment of choice for this disorder, Foa and Rothbaum's (1998) prolonged exposure program, was used.
+For the treatment of PG, the guidelines stated by Neimeyer (2001) were followed.
+For the treatment of AD, a program designed for our group was applied (Botella et al., 2008).
 The main therapeutic components included in all three treatment protocols were the following: (1) educational component about the response to a traumatic or stressful event; (2) cognitive-behavioral strategies like imagery exposure to the traumatic/negative event; (3) in vivo exposure of the avoided stimuli related to the traumatic/negative event, slow breathing training; and (4) relapse prevention component.

-In ••EMMA therapy •• condition, the same treatment components were used, with the addition of the tools of EMMA•s World.
-The main difference is that in the EMMA condition, a virtual environment was used to enhance the emotional experiences of the participants aversive.
-As we have said before, it is necessary to carry instead imagery exposure or narrative techniques that describe the negative experience.
+In "EMMA therapy" condition, the same treatment components were used, with the addition of the tools of EMMA's World.
+The main difference is that in the EMMA condition, a virtual environment was used to enhance the emotional experiences of the participants instead imagery exposure or narrative techniques that describe the negative experience.